Gaurav9540/docker/README.md

 |  COPY --from=builder      | Only the `build/` output is copied into the final image |
 ```

+🏁 **Benefits:**

+⚡ Smaller size — no Node.js or source code in the final image.
+🔐 More secure — no extra tools like compilers or debuggers.
+📦 Cleaner deployments — just your app and what it needs to run.

 <hr>

 **Docker Networking :**